gamemachine/ainav/README.md

 **Crowd**

 For the crowd there is a sample system for how to control agents, and a simple MB component that shows how to access agent data from the main thread (mainly there for testing).
-Also one of the core crowd jobs that manages pathing isn't using burst.
-Burst changed their api to not allow passing value types via PInvoke.
-It's a rather simple fix to get it compatible just haven't gotten around to it.

 **Queries**